Peter Schmeichel: Aston Villa

 Schmeichel returned to England with Aston Villa in July 2001, signing a one-year contract with the option to extend it by a further year.
 On 20 October 2001, Schmeichel became the first goalkeeper to score a Premier League goal, in a 3–2 defeat away to Everton; this feat has been repeated just five times since: by Blackburn Rovers' Brad Friedel on 21 February 2004, also from a corner kick; by Tottenham Hotspur's Paul Robinson from a free-kick on 17 March 2007; by Everton's Tim Howard on 4 January 2012; by Stoke City's Asmir Begović on 2 November 2013; and by Liverpool's Alisson Becker on 16 May 2021.
 Schmeichel left Aston Villa after one season after he fell behind Peter Enckelman in the club's pecking order under new manager Graham Taylor, who had replaced John Gregory in February 2002.

 Manchester City

 In 2002, Schmeichel moved to Manchester City on a free transfer.
-He played only one season, in 2002–03.
-In the Manchester derby, he was never on the losing side; during his nine years with Manchester United, they were unbeaten against Manchester City, while in his single season with City, they won at Maine Road and drew at Old Trafford.
-Schmeichel announced his retirement from football in April 2003.
+The move was described as a "shock" given his former allegiance to United, with manager Kevin Keegan stating he only needed 20 minutes to convince him to join City.
+During his only season with the club, City went unbeaten in the Manchester derby, meaning during his career he never was on the losing side; during his nine years with Manchester United, they were unbeaten against Manchester City, while in his single season with City, they won at Maine Road and drew at Old Trafford.

+In the final derby to be played at Maine Road, caught live on television as the two teams were about to come out of the tunnel, United's Gary Neville refused to shake Schmeichel's hand before City went on to win the game 3–1.
+Speaking in 2018, Neville said "When you look back now and you're 43, like I am, there's two things about that.
+One, he left Man United at the age of whatever he was, 35, and he said he was retiring, basically to go abroad.
+At the time when he came back, he played for Manchester City.
+You can't play for Manchester City.
+I'm a United fan and I can't play for Manchester City, I can't play for Leeds and I can't play for Liverpool.
+That's just written in stone.
+You just don't play for those clubs, irrespective of what happens.
+He'd won the treble with United in '99, said that he was retiring...he should have carried on playing for United for the next two or three years if that was the case.
+We struggled for a keeper between Peter and Edwin."

+Schmeichel announced his retirement from football in April 2003, with City replacing him with fellow veteran keeper David Seaman.